Crypto taxes in Italy 2026: rates, filing, legalization

 • Simple holding

-IVCA 0.2% annually on value as of December 31
+IVCA 0.2% annually of the value on December 31

 How to declare cryptocurrency